fat-dragon/web/content/post/languages.md

 ---

 So we're on to building prototypes.
-To recap, we're using an x86_64 host running OpenBSD as our target environment; having selected this as our system of choice, we provided a solution for self-service account creation.
-Now we need to think about a coherent user-interface to tie things together; the Unix shell is powerful, and you can have access to it if you'd like, but lots of users aren't going to like it.
-Also, we want to tie disparate parts of the system together under a single interface; so let's think about menus and messaging.
+To recap, we're using an x86_64 host running OpenBSD as our target environment.
+Having selected this as our system of choice, we provided a solution for self-service account creation.
+Now we need to think about a coherent user-interface to tie things together.
+While the Unix shell is powerful, and you can have access to it if you'd like, lots of users aren't going to like it.
+Also, we want to tie disparate parts of the system together under a single interface, so let's think about menus and messaging.

 But first, what programming language should we use?

 We have a lot of choice in this area.

-Recall that Christensen's mock-up of CBBS was written in BASIC, but the real program was written in 8080 assembly language.
-Traditionally, BBS programs were written in what was usefully
-available: the most common choices by the dawn of the DOS BBS era were Pascal, BASIC and C; the most sophisticated programmers undoubtedly included some assembler.
-At least
-[one BBS program](https://www.digiater.nl/openvms/decus/vax89a3/ualr/bbs/)
-for the VMS operating system on the VAX was written in VAX FORTRAN and VMS DCL.
+Recall that Christensen's mock-up of CBBS (what we would now call a prototype) was written in BASIC, but the real program was written in 8080 assembly language.
+Traditionally, BBS programs were written in what was usefully available: the most common choices by the dawn of the DOS BBS era were Pascal, BASIC and C; the most sophisticated programmers undoubtedly included some assembler.
+At least [one BBS program](https://www.digiater.nl/openvms/decus/vax89a3/ualr/bbs/) for the VMS operating system on the VAX was written in VAX FORTRAN and VMS DCL.

 Now, of course, we have a much wider selection to choose from.
-We can use one of those traditional languages; environments for Pascal, C, BASIC and even FORTRAN are available for OpenBSD/amd64; if we were masochistic we could even use assembly.
-But none of those appeal; they all feel repetitive and programming in many of them is simply tedious.
+We can use one of those traditional languages; environments for Pascal, C, BASIC and even FORTRAN are available for OpenBSD/amd64; if we were masochistic we could even use assembly language.
+But none of those are appealing: they all feel repetitive and programming in many of them is simply tedious.
 Manual memory management is annoying.

-Believe it or not, the `newuser` program is written in Perl (with some bits in C), but Perl is declining in popularity and isn't the most comfortable language to begin with.
+Believe it or not, the `newuser` program for account creation is written in Perl (with some bits in C), but Perl is declining in popularity and isn't the most comfortable language to begin with.
+I don't think we'll write a lot more perl code, at least not for interacting with users.
+We may even rewrite `newuser` in something else eventually.

 Contemporary BBS development efforts seem to have shifted to other languages.
 Pascal and C are both still popular, but so are C++, C#, Python, and even JavaScript (with Node.js).
-Ruby and Crystal have even made some appearances.
+Ruby and Crystal have made appearances.

 But again, none of those really appeal; Crystal is the most personally attractive (statically typed and compiled Ruby?
-Yay!), but (and this might sound silly), it feels a bit too snazzy for the application domain.
+Yay!), but (and this might sound silly) it feels a bit too snazzy for the application domain.

-We'd like a language that's a little obscure and funky, because that's fun to play around with and we're doing this for fun.
+We'd like a language that's a little obscure and funky, because that's fun to play around with and we're doing this for _fun_.
 I want something that's not _too_ high-level, but that still provides higher-level abstractions than C or Pascal; something where we feel reasonably close to the underlying system but without the tedium of manual memory management or implementing trivial data structures by hand.
 Something that's common enough that it's not totally foreign and will be decently supported.

-Let's select something that doesn't require an enormous runtime, so JVM languages are out.
-I personally like compiled languages with strong typing, so that rules out dynamic languages like Ruby, Lua, Python, etc.
+Let's also select something that doesn't require an enormous runtime, so JVM languages are out.
+I personally like compiled languages with strong static typing, so that rules out dynamic languages like Ruby, Lua, Python, etc, and sadly, most of the Lisp family.
+We'll exclude optionally typed languages like Julia, too.

 We're also going to rule out more academically focused languages like Haskell and Prolog off the bat.
 Either of these would serve, but they're going to be simply inaccessible to the bulk of BBS users.
+Similarly with the F*'s and idris's of the world.
+No J, APL
+etc: I'd like to be able to read my own code.

 Some amount of functional programming support would be nice.